 - Large-Scale Survey and Semi-Structured Interviews About CLS Applications: To characterize the popularity of CLS applications, we screen 3000 participants and find that 1500 of them, or 50%, use these applications.
 We surveyed 896 participants who used CLS applications about how their experiences using them, and found that 55 participants identified as having an uncomfortable experience with CLS applications.
 We then conducted semi-structured interviews with 23 of the participants who had negative experiences and performed a thematic analysis based on interview responses to categorize the discomfort felt because of the applications.
-This survey and set of semi-structured interviews represent, to our knowledge, the largest user study relating to interpersonal relationships and CLS applications. - Categorization and Analysis of Negative Experiences with CLS Applications: We uncovered three categories of experiences that participants had across all types of CLS applications, including LFAs, stalkerware, and dual-use1 apps: (1) overstepped boundraies with how location was used; (2) continued discomfort with repeated location monitoring; (3) lifestyle impacts as the result of location sharing-related discomfort.
+This survey and set of semi-structured interviews represent, to our knowledge, the largest user study relating to interpersonal relationships and CLS applications. - Categorization and Analysis of Negative Experiences with CLS Applications: We uncovered three categories of experiences that participants had across all types of CLS applications, including LFAs, stalkerware, and dual-use1 apps: (1) overstepped boundaries with how location was used; (2) continued discomfort with repeated location monitoring; (3) lifestyle impacts as the result of location sharing-related discomfort.
 We ground our analysis using sociological frameworks of power dynamics and social exchange theory, and observe that location sharing can lead to an increase in power contributing to discomfort.
 In response to this discomfort, actions may or may not be taken depending on the risks and benefits of each unique relationship. - Recommendations to Developers: We discover requested features of Location-Focused applications (LFAs) that interviewed participants would like to see implemented.
 LFAs are applications whose feature case closely revolves around location sharing.
 These features relate to increased autonomy, support resources, tools to easily manage access to location, and protective action by application developers.
 Based on participant responses, we develop recommendations for improving transparency, notification of location access, and precision of reported location data, and suggest redesigning these apps such that they preserve the contextual integrity of users.

 Our work contributes a mixed-methods analysis grounded in sociological theory, based on user experiences, on how locationbased privacy issues can lead to lifestyle impacts for individuals.
-We additionally contextualize concerns and experiences related to location-focused applications (LFAs) in the larger space of continuous location-sharing (CLS) applications that include dual-use and stalkerware applications.
-Recognizing that LFAs represent a privacy threat to users and can be harmful to their well-being, we examine the current space of LFAs to determine where desired features to
+We additionally contextualize concerns and experiences related to